directangular/k8s-lock-action/README.md

 proper operation of your `kubeconfig`.
 For example, with EKS you would need to configure your AWS credentials prior to `k8s-lock-action` since your `kubeconfig` likely uses the `aws eks` command to authenticate.
-The image this action runs with includes the `awscli` package, which will pick up authentication from `aws-actions/configure-aws-credentials` or similar.
+The image this action runs with includes the `aws-cli-v2` package, which will pick up authentication from `aws-actions/configure-aws-credentials` or similar.
 Here's the above example with AWS credential configuration added: